 Symptoms of Sciatic Nerve Pain

 Symptoms of sciatica vary in severity from a mild ache to severe shooting pain, but typically only affects one side.
+Pain can occur all along the sciatic nerve path in the hip, thigh, knee, calf or foot.
 Symptoms may include:

 - Radiating pain, often described as “burning”, in the lower back to the buttocks and down the back of the leg.